dylanpoll/WhoIsHome/README.md

 It also has a react component that I made that pulls from the database and shows if the person in question is home or not among other things.

-WhoIsHome.py re write : https://github.com/dylanpoll/cloud-management-system/blob/main/whoishomescript.py
+NetworkMacAdressReportingWithDB.py (re creation of whoIsHome.py) : https://github.com/dylanpoll/cloud-management-system/blob/main/NetworkMacAdressReportingWithDB

 React component : https://github.com/dylanpoll/cloud-management-system/blob/main/src/pages/whoIsHome.js